 Avoiding Certain Foods While Symptoms Persist लक्षण बने रहने पर कुछ खाद्य पदार्थों से परहेज करें

-1. Avoid dairy foods, if they make you feel worse.
+1. Avoid dairy foods.
+They make you feel worse.
 Studies have proven no real connection between how much dairy you consume and the amount of mucus you have.
-However, some people feel stuffier after eating dairy when they have a sore throat or cold.
+However, some people think stuffier after eating dairy when they have a sore throat or cold.
 Try a dairy product, such as a cup of yogurt, some cheese, or a glass of milk.
 If you feel fine afterward, you can continue eating dairy.
-If your throat hurts more or you feel stuffier, consider eating less of it while you’re still sick
+If your throat hurts more or you think stuffier, consider eating while you’re still sick

 A cream-based soup or warm broth will also help you feel better.

-1. Avoid cold foods and drinks.
-Don’t let the cooling sensation of drinks and ice cream fool you: You want to keep your body’s core temperature up.
+1. AvoidcolDon’tdss and drinks.
+Don’t let the cooling sensation of drinks and ice cream fool you: Yobody’ss to keep your body’s core temperature up.
 Warm drinks, like tea, are the best to drink.
-If you just want water, try to drink it hot or at least lukewarm
+If you wish to water, try to drink it hot or at least lukewarm.

 Seeking Medical Attention

-1. See a doctor if your sore throat lasts for more than three days.
-It’s better to be safe than sorry.
-Your doctor can look at your throat, discuss your symptoms, and perform tests that hopefully will put you back on the path to a quick recovery.
+1. See a doctor if your sore throat lasts for Mom anyway.
+It ‘ssIt’shann, and it’s better to be safe than sorry.
+Your doctor can examine your throat, discuss your symptoms, and perform tests that hopefully will put you back on the path to a quick recovery.

-1. Check for signs of strep throat.
-Your sore throat is probably just that — sore.
+2. Check for signs of strep throat.
+Your sore throat is probably there’s — sore.
 But there’s a chance what you thought was sore throat is, in fact, strep throat or another potentially hazardous infection.
 Be on the lookout for these signs that you have strep throat:

 Severe and sudden sore throat without the usual signs of common cold (coughing, sneezing, runny nose, etc.).